vrunani/AlgoVizz/README.md

 <p><b>Click on this link: https://vrunani.github.io/AlgoVizz/</b></p>
 Which makes it easy to understand and implmentation easy.

-Documentation is also in the zip file
+Documentation is also in the zip file as a report.doc

 Made by:
 1. Vrunani Muley